KUNPL/G4Starter-KUNPL/README.md

 These Geant4 examples are tutorial and template for Korea University Nuclear Physics Lab (KUNPL) Geant4 primary users.

-Examples were tested with version Geant4.10.02.
+- Examples were tested with Geant4 version 4.10.02.

-NOTE that CMakeFile.txt contains dependency of ROOT.
-If you think this causes problem, set variable 'useROOT' from 'true' to 'false' in CMakeList.txt.
+- CMakeList contains dependency of ROOT.
+If you think this causes problem (you may not have ROOT for example), set variable 'useROOT' from 'true' to 'false' in CMakeList.txt.

-- **Author:** _JungWoo LEE, Korea Univ. (phyjics@gmail.com)_

 ---

 ###1.
 How to compile

-- **Go into the G4Starter-KUNPL directory:**
+- Go into the G4Starter-KUNPL directory:
   ```sh
   > cd [Path-to-KUNPLG4]
   ```

-- **Make build directory, go into it and build with cmake:**
+- Make build directory, go into it and build with cmake:
   ```sh
   > mkdir build
   > cd build